 Roseann Bennett received her MA and Ed.S. in marriage and family therapy from Seton Hall University.
 She is a licensed marriage and family therapy (LMFT) and has post master's certification from the REACH Institute in cognitive behavior therapy and is a Certified Clinical Trauma Professional and a Certified Child and Adolescent Trauma Professional.
 She has extensive experience working with children, adolescents, and families with a variety of mental health issues.

 She is the NJAMFT Northern Chapter President, an AAMFT Approved Supervisor, an Approved Clinical Supervisor (ACS) the Executive Director and Co-Founder of the agency.
 She is also a contributing writer for the Huffington Post, a Wall Street Journal Woman of Note, is a member of a "lean in circle", and actively writes about leadership roles of women here.

 To learn more about Roseann Bennett, click here.

 Dr. Todd Bennett received his MS in clinical and counseling psychology from Chestnut Hill College and a MS from Philadelphia College of Osteopathic Medicine where he also obtained his doctorate in clinical psychology.
 He completed his pre-doctoral internship at the APA accredited, Philadelphia Mental Health Clinic, where he evaluated children who exhibited a variety of symptoms including those on the autistic spectrum, ADHD, or who had been traumatized.
 His doctoral dissertation examined the relationship between adult ADHD and personality, working in collaboration with the University of Pennsylvania's Perelman School of Medicine.
 He has experience working in an in-home, outpatient, residential, and an acute partial hospitalization setting.
 His primary focus is working with children and adolescents who have difficulty managing anger, and/or struggle with anxiety or depression.
 He has extensive knowledge of various forms of assessments and cognitive behavior therapy.
-He is the Director of Operations, a Licensed Professional Counselor (LPC), an Approved Clinical Supervisor (ACS) and co-founder of the agency.
+He is the Director of Operations and Clinical Training, a Licensed Professional Counselor (LPC), an Approved Clinical Supervisor (ACS) and co-founder of the agency.

 Lic # 35SI00598500